mardiros/blacksmith/docs/source/develop/index.rst

 Developer's Documentation
 =========================

-Documents internal API of Aioli.
+Documents internal API of Blacksmith.

-This is usefull for contributing to aioli.
+This is usefull for contributing to blacksmith.

 .. toctree::